Chocolate Chip Cookie Recipe

 The little ridges and unevenness here somehow gives it a more even, desirable bake in the oven.

-Bake the cookies for about 11-12 minutes.
+Bake the cookies for about 11-12 minutes at an oven temperature of 350 degrees F.

 Even though it may look too soon to pull from the oven, that is the perfect time to pull them.
-The cookies will cook a little bit more outside the oven, and after a few minutes, the domed shape will fall a little bit.

 I think they are best when enjoyed warm, so dig in!